-LP5.1Three Rivers District Council will consult upon receipt of a premises application, new, variation and minor variation with the nine responsible authorities namely:
+- 5.1 Three Rivers District Council will consult upon receipt of a premises application, new, variation and minor variation with responsible authorities (Appendix A) namely:

-- Environmental Health

-- Chief Officer of Police
+- The Chief Officer of Police

-- Fire and Rescue Authority
+- The Fire Authority

-- Trading Standards

-- Enforcing Authority for health and safety purposes (normally Environmental Health)
+- The relevant enforcing authority under Health & Safety at Work etc Act 1974

-- Local Planning Authority
+- TRDC Local Planning Authority

+- TRDC Environmental Health department for the prevention of public nuisance

-- Child Protection Authority
+- Responsible body for the safeguarding of Children Child Protection Authority

+- Hertfordshire Trading Standards

-- Director of Public Health in England
+- Hertfordshire Public Health

-- Licensing Authority.
+- The Licensing Authority

+- Home Office Immigration Enforcement

-LP5.2 When considering applications, the Licensing Authority will have regard to:-
+- 5.2 When considering applications, the Licensing Authority will have regard to:-

-- (a) The Licensing Act 2003, as amended and the Licensing Objectives. - (b) Government guidance issued under Section 182 of the Licensing Act 2003, as amended. - (c) Any supporting regulations. - (d) This Statement of Licensing Policy. - (e) Amendments to the licensing regime brought about by: - The Police Reform and Social Responsibility Act 2011; - The Live Music Act 2012: - The Police and Crime Act 2009: - The Deregulation Act 2015; - Various regulations as published or as may be enacted from time to time.
+- (a) The 2003 Act, as amended and the Licensing Objectives.

+- (b) Government guidance issued under Section 182 of the 2003 Act, as amended.

+- (c) Any supporting regulations.

+- (d) This Statement of Licensing Policy.

+- (e) Amendments to the licensing regime brought about by such legislation as:

+- The Police Reform and Social Responsibility Act 2011;

+- The Live Music Act 2012:

+- The Police and Crime Act 2009:

+- The Deregulation Act 2015:

+- The Policing and Crime Act 2017

+- The Coronavirus Act 2020 and related enactments;

+- Various regulations as published or as may be enacted from time to time.